Team

 Consulting Associate Editor

 Per Alström is a Professor of Ornithology at Uppsala University (Department of Ecology and Genetics).
 Born in southwest Sweden, Per has been a keen birder since he was a child.
-He started travelling abroad in his teens, and altogether, has spent several years in the field in some 20 countries in Asia, as well as multiple trips to North America and parts of Africa.
+He started traveling abroad in his teens, and altogether, has spent several years in the field in some 20 countries in Asia, as well as multiple trips to North America and parts of Africa.
 His previous appointments include the Chinese Academy of Sciences, the Swedish University of Agricultural Sciences (Swedish Species Information Centre), and the Swedish Museum of Natural History.
 Per has been involved in descriptions of seven species and three subspecies of birds new to science.
 He is the author of >110 scientific papers (mainly on taxonomy, systematics and various aspects of avian evolution) and >60 popular science articles (including many on difficult-to-identify bird species), and first author of two highly acclaimed books, A Field Guide to the Rare Birds of Britain and Europe (1991) and Pipits and Wagtails of Europe, Asia and North America (2003) and co-author of chapters in two volumes of Handbook of the Birds of the World (2004, 2006) and six chapters in The Largest Avian Radiation: The Evolution of Perching Birds, or the Order Passeriformes (Fjeldså et al. 2020).
 Per is currently cowriting, with Paul Donald, a handbook to the larks of the world.
 Finally, Per is advisor to the IOC World Bird List, a member of the recently founded Working Group on Avian Checklists and Deputy Editor-in-Chief of the international ornithological journal Avian Research, as well as Fellow of The Explorers Club and The Linnean Society of London.

 Ken Behrens